mbrecunier/epicodus-vacation/README.md

-# _{Application Name}_
+# Vacation Site

-#### Vacation Bootstrap Site, 1.7.2016
+#### Practice Bootstrap Website, 1.7.2016

 #### By Mao Thygesen and Michelle Brecunier

 ## Description

-This is an exercise in using bootstrap to create responsive design.
+This is an exercise in using bootstrap navbars, carousels, and responsive design.

 ## Setup/Installation Requirements

-Download this repository.
+* Clone this repository
+* Open in your web browser

+--or--

+* View on [GitHub Pages] (http://mbrecunier.github.io/epicodus-vacation/)

 ## Known Bugs